hannotify/javas-concurrency-journey-continues/sections/2-the-journey-so-far.md

 note:

-* Our restaurant is not your basic restaurant, though.
+* Our restaurant is not a very good restaurant, though!
-* Things go wrong here.
+* Things go *wrong* here.

 Hand-drawn by my wife, btw!
 She's awesome! (opposites attract, I guess, my drawing has always been terrible, that's why I went into IT)